Phlebotomy Technician Program

 …and much more!

-In order to ensure that applicants meet the entry level requirements for training that will lead toward certification, we require certain documentation for students enrolling in our Phlebotomy course.
+Students must be at least 18 years of age.
+To ensure that applicants meet the entry-level requirements for certification-oriented training, we request specific documentation from students enrolling in our Phlebotomy course.

 A copy of ONE of the following documents is required: